Randomized Approach to Nonlinear Inversion Combining Simultaneous Random and Optimized Sources and Detectors: Background on DOT, PaLS, and TREGS

-and its minimization is equivalent to the least squares problem $\MJ_c\pmb{\d} \approx -\Vr_c(\Vp)$.
 The TREGS algorithm favors updates corresponding to (1) the large singular values and (2) the left singular vectors with large components in $\Vr$ as determined by a generalized cross validation-like (GCV) criterion.
 Since the Jacobian tends to be ill-conditioned, the emphasis on large singular values leads to relatively small steps that provide relatively large reductions in the GN model (\ref{GN}).
 We refer the reader to \cite{StuKil11c} for more details of TREGS.